ejh243/CETYGO/README.md

 ## Brain reference panels

-A tutorial on the brain reference panels that are available through CETYGO is [available here](https://github.com/ds420/CETYGO/wiki/Deconvolution-of-brain-cell-types)
+A tutorial on the human brain reference panels that are available through CETYGO is [available here](https://github.com/ds420/CETYGO/wiki/Deconvolution-of-brain-cell-types)

 ## Additional package functionality